Sammi (TV series): Casting

-Casting of the series began during the filming of TV series Udaari, producer Momina Duraid, director Saife Hasan and writer Noor-ul-Huda Shah mutually chose the cast which includes Mawra Hocane, Adnan Siddiqui, Rehan Sheikh, Sania Saeed, Bilal Khan, Ahad Raza Mir, Saman Ansari, Madiha Rizvi Nadia Afghan to portray the leading roles.
-Mawra Hocane made her television comeback after 2014 and her Bollywood debut film Sanam Teri Kasam, previously she was finalised to portray the role of Nida Nafees alongside Adnan Malik in channel's series Gypsy, but in mid 2016 its title was changed to Dil Banjaara and it was finalised that actress Sanam Saeed will replace Hocane in Dil Banjaara since Hocane was finalised for Sammi.
-Talking about her role Hocane states, "While studying at good colleges and travelling abroad we often forget about girls suffering in the villages, if Sammi gives only one percent hope to girls then I am ready to do ten more shows like it to fix this problem."
-The actress made her second appearance together with Adnan Siddiqui who was finalised to portray the role of Rashid Chand for the series after his success in previous roles.
+Casting of the series began during the filming of TV series Udaari, Duraid, Hassan and Shah mutually chose the cast which includes Mawra Hocane, Adnan Siddiqui, Rehan Sheikh, Sania Saeed, Bilal Khan, Ahad Raza Mir, Saman Ansari, Madiha Rizvi and Nadia Afgan to portray the leading roles.
+Hocane made her television comeback after 2014 and her Bollywood debut film Sanam Teri Kasam, previously she was finalised to portray the role of Nida Nafees alongside Adnan Malik in channel's series Gypsy, but in mid 2016 its title was changed to Dil Banjaara and it was finalised that actress Sanam Saeed will replace her in Dil Banjaara Talking about her role, she states, "While studying at good colleges and travelling abroad we often forget about girls suffering in the villages, if Sammi gives only one percent hope to girls then I am ready to do ten more shows like it to fix this problem."
+She termed the role as extremely challenging.
+Hocane made her second appearance together with Adnan Siddiqui after Aahista Aahista.
+Siddiqui was finalised to portray the role of Rashid Chand, the village's Chowdhury's hit man.
+He revealed that he accepted to play the part as he was pressurised by the production house and also to explore a new character.
 He joined the series after completing his 2016 series Pakeeza for the same channel.
-The actor receives appraisal for his role of depicting the culture of rural region.
 Alongside Siddiqui, actress Saman Ansari was finalised to portray the role of Salima, Rashid Chand's wife who depicted the role of a helpless woman surviving in illiterate society.
 Sania Saeed was cast to portray the role of Chandni after her performance in the 2016 series Sang-e-Mar Mar.